Amazing Online Tools To Enhance Your Child Writing Skills

 - You should always respond to your child’s writing.
 Provide them with feedback.
 Find positivity in their writing and if there is a mistake, deliver it politely.

-- Do not write for them.
+- Do not write to them.
 Make them write themselves.

 - Avoid spelling mistakes, but help them with spelling when you think they are ready for it.